kernel¶

 Build the objective function vector for NPV maximization for the LP formulation.

-This function returns an objective vector corresponding the maximization of Net Present Value (NPV):
+This function returns an objective vector corresponding to the maximization of Net Present Value (NPV):

 where factor = sum_n=1^(n_year) (1+discount_rate)**(-n).
 The objective function vector corresponds to the following design variables: